Homeland Security Training Schools & Colleges

 6. Emergency Management

 What happens when a terrorist attack actually occurs, or a natural disaster wreaks havoc?
 Where do the plans for how to respond and recover come from?
 Who develops them and helps ensure that everyone knows what to do during such an event?

 In many companies, governments, and large facilities, those questions help define the role of an emergency management director.
 It's a job that involves coming up with contingency plans, reviewing daily operations, predicting possible damage, and assisting in the coordination of response efforts when a real emergency arises.

 Data from the OEWS program shows that American emergency management directors earned median salaries of $76,730, in 2021.
 And the highest-paid among them made over $133,580.

 One of the most effective ways to prevent terrorism is to gather and analyze information about potential threats.
 The American government uses several methods to obtain that kind of information.
 And many corporations also employ people to gather intelligence in the effort to protect their own interests.
 But as all of that information is collected, it must be sorted through and examined to determine its relevance and legitimacy.

 That's why the role of an intelligence analyst is so essential and is becoming even more important as the amount of intelligence collected by governments and companies continues to grow.
 Plus, it's a career that tends to pay well.
-The median salary for an intelligence analyst with the Department of Homeland Security is about $93,705, according to PayScale.
+According to USAJOBS, the median salary range for an intelligence analyst with the Department of Homeland Security is $103,690 to $159,286 per year.